glekoz/snippetbox/README.md

 #### A lightweight, secure Go web application for saving, sharing and managing short text snippets (like Pastebin or GitHub Gists).

 Snippetbox is a small, production-minded web app written in Go that lets users create, view and manage short text snippets.
-It’s designed as a clean example project for building web services with Go — ideal as a learning project or a starting point for your own snippet / paste-style application.
+It’s designed as a clean example project for building web services with Go.

 ---